 DCAC's Clinical Services team works with each family to determine the best treatment options through standardized assessment procedures and collaboration.

 DCAC's therapists receive extensive training (to certification, when applicable) in evidence-based therapy models.
-Because children and adolescents respond in many different ways to traumatic events, it is important that therapists are prepared to provide the very best therapy that research and science have to offer.
-An example of this includes Trauma-Focused Cognitive Behavioral Therapy, a conjoint child and parent psychotherapy approach for children and adolescents who are experiencing emotional and behavioral difficulties related to traumatic life events.
-This type of specialized treatment has been rated a Model Program and Best Practice for use with abused and traumatized children.
+Because children and adolescents respond in many different ways to traumatic events, it is important that therapists are prepared to provide the very best therapy that research and science have to offer, including Trauma-Focused Cognitive Behavioral Therapy, a conjoint child and parent psychotherapy approach for children and adolescents who are experiencing emotional and behavioral difficulties related to traumatic life events.
+This type of specialized treatment is rated a Model Program and Best Practice for use with abused and traumatized children.

 Individual, family, and group therapy is offered for both children and their non-offending family members.
 Therapy services are offered in English and Spanish.
 Specialized therapy services available include:

 *The animal-handler team must be registered with one of the following organizations.
 For additional information on animal-assisted therapy, please contact Sylvia Morris.